farishaummimath/notesapp-with-redux/README.md

 NotesApp is a full stack MERN web application that allows you to create note categories, and perform basic CRUD operations for notes with image upload.

+## Features
+    * Create,Update,List and Delete notes and categories
+    * Add image to notes
+    * Add Color to notes
+    * Pin and Unpin Notes
+    * Archive and Unarchive Notes
+    * Move notes to bin

 ##  Technologies Used

 * React